Recime/recime-cli/README.md

 This will install all the dependencies, configure path and install the CLI accessible globally.
 Once installation is complete

-## Other
+## Source

-`Recime Command Line Tool` is built using Go.
+`Recime Command Line Tool` is built using [Go](https://golang.org/dl/).
 Therefore, if you have go tools installs then type the following command to install:

 ```
 go get -v -u github.com/recime/recime-cli